njzjz/Feishu-OIDC-Workers/README.md

 ## Deployment

-To deploy the FeiShu OIDC Adapter on Cloudflare Workers, follow these steps:
+To deploy the Feishu OIDC Adapter on Cloudflare Workers, follow these steps:

 1. Fork the Repository.